Footage shows secret underground tunnels used by Assad regime in Syria

 Their downfall came after a 10-day lightning attack launched by rebel forces under top commander Abu Mohammed al-Golani, which saw the government’s forces withdraw and the fighters seize the key cities of Aleppo, Homs and the capital.

-In the 2 minute video, a number of boxes, documents, designer bags can be seen littering the empty hallways, as well as a kitchen stocked with Tetley Tea and Pepsi cans.
+In the two-minute video, a number of boxes, documents and designer bags can be seen littering the empty hallways, as well as a kitchen stocked with Tetley Tea and Pepsi cans.

-Assad’s 24-year reign of terror was brought to an end on Sunday, and saw him and his family, who had ruled Syria for six decades, flee to Moscow in a plane after Vladimir Putin offered him refuge.
+Assad’s 24-year reign of terror was brought to an end on Sunday, and he and his family fled to Moscow in a plane after Vladimir Putin offered him refuge, bringing to an end six decades of rule by the Assad dynasty.

 Regarded as one of the 21st century’s most brutal dictators, his regime is said to be responsible for the deaths of an estimated 300,000 Syrians, with the country plunged into years of civil war.